mgeitz/tbdchat/README.txt

    Requires considerable time:

       - [client] Curses
-         o (probably first move as much in the main method to dedicated methods) create main draw calls, key catches, and sig handlers in main.
-Very much not sure how this will coincide with input to the buffer, all key catches may just need to be in userInput method and we won't have to touch main much. o Draw basic primary screen; input window, output window o Modify all error/alerts/notifications to use unified format with timestamp, etc for output window. o Catch function keys for all one-input commands (ie F1 to draw/print help, F2 to toggle debug/autoconnect, etd) o If multiple rooms, catch ALT+(LEFT&&RIGHT||RIGHT)(or something similar) to change rooms (not limiting client to a maximum room number as F# ultimately would)
+         o Modify all error/alerts/notifications to use unified format with timestamp, etc for output window. o Catch function keys for all one-input commands (ie F1 to draw/print help, F2 to toggle debug/autoconnect, etd) o If multiple rooms, catch ALT+(LEFT&&RIGHT||RIGHT)(or something similar) to change rooms (not limiting client to a maximum room number as F# ultimately would)